shivanshssgupta/Personal_expenses/README.md

 # Personal Expenses

-It is a cross platform app to track personal expenses.
-It has various features which includes having a bar chart to display the ratio of spendings in last 7 days.
+It is a cross-platform app for keeping track of personal expenses.
+It has a number of features, including a bar chart that shows the spending ratio over the last seven days.